LIECHTENSTEIN. THE PRINCELY COLLECTIONS, VADUZ—VIENNA

 In addition to the permanent exhibitions at the Garden Palace and the City Palace in Vienna the Princely Collections are represented in Austria and abroad with temporary exhibitions.
 Monographic exhibitions in Europe, the USA and Asia have not only strengthened the Collections’ reputation there but focused attention on the state of Liechtenstein and its ruling family.
 Learn more about the exhibitions mounted by the Princely Collections.

 The Liechtenstein Garden Palace in the Rossau quarter and the Liechtenstein City Palace on Bankgasse provide the ideal setting for the Princely Collections.
 In these two Baroque buildings select works of art combine with the original frescos, ceiling paintings, stuccowork and sculptures to form a unique synthesis of the arts.

-Read more about the accessibility of the two palaces.
+Read more about guided tours and the accessibility of the two palaces.